Praneet2126/flutter-quiz-app/README.md

-# adv_basics
+# Quiz Application

 A new Flutter project.
+This app consists of a set of 6 questions related to Flutter framework.
+Do check it out on your iOS or Android devices.

+## How to run?

+- First, fork the project.
+- Clone the project into your system.
+- Navigate to the lib folder.
+- Run the main.dart file

+## Experience

+The experience involved in using Flutter is absolutely top-class.
+Used various Widgets included in the Flutter framework to achieve the required UI for this app.
+Hope you like my project and do let me know what I should build next...

-## Getting Started
+## Credits

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if you are interested.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)